openheartmind/WISDOM-Backend-MVP/README.md

 - Inbucket (test email): http://loclhost:5050

+## Database Maintenance

+As part of setting up Supabase locally, you receive the connection string to connect into the database.
+This allows managing the content manually using any postgres client software.

+Authentication is managed both by Supabase and our own custom table.

+The _users_ table of Supabase is stored under the _auth_ schema.

+Our custom _users_ table is stored under the _public_ schema.

 ## Troubleshooting
 ### Error message - Invalid JWT: unable to parse or verify signature. token signature is invalid...
 Run the command: